SEARCH OUR FAQ PAGE HERE:

 Q: Do I need a reservation?

-Reservations are highly recommended.
+Reservations are highly recommended so you don't miss out.
 If you are a group of 10 or more participants, to claim a group discount you must reserve AT LEAST 24 hours in advance.
-Email email@example.com to get this conversation started.
+Email firstname.lastname@example.org to get this conversation started.

 Q: Waivers…who, where, when?

 Great question.
-Every person who is going to get in the air will need to fill out a waiver before entering the course.
+Every person who is going to get in the air will need to fill out our digital waiver before entering the course.
 Waivers are available online and on-site at our yurt base camp.
-All guests under 18 will need their legal guardian to sign their waiver before getting in the air.
+All guests under 18 will need their legal guardian (mom or dad) to sign their waiver before getting in the air.
 Anyone 18 years or older must fill out their own waiver.
 No one will be able to climb into the air without this waiver completed.
-There is no printing necessary here.
-Once you click "Submit" on your waiver, we have it in our system and you should be good to go.
+There is no printing necessary with our digital waiver.
+Once you click "Submit", we should have it in our system!

 Q: What should I wear?